List of Jimmy Neutron characters: Ooblar

-Ooblar (voiced by Martin Short in the film, Paul Greenberg in the TV series, Mark DeCarlo in the video game) is the Yolkian sidekick and younger brother of King Goobot.

-He no longer serves as Goobot's assistant because in the "League of Villains", Goobot said to the other villains that he was traded to the Bulgosians for some sulfur butter.
+Ooblar (voiced by Martin Short in the film, Paul Greenberg in the TV series and Mark DeCarlo in the video game) is the younger brother of King Goobot.
+In the episode "The League of Villains", Ooblar is revealed to have been released from Goobot's service after being traded to the Bulgosians for sulfur butter.

 Yolkian Fleet Commander

-The Fleet Commander (voiced by Rob Paulsen) of Goobot's forces who only appears as the main antagonist in the PC version of Jimmy Neutron: Boy Genius.
-He pays homage to Darth Vader, thanks to his mannerisms and armor.
+The Fleet Commander (voiced by Rob Paulsen) is the commander of Goobot's forces.
+He appears as the main antagonist in the PC version of Jimmy Neutron: Boy Genius.
+His mannerisms and appearance are reminiscent of Darth Vader.

 Poultra

 Poultra (vocal effects provided by Frank Welker) is a giant chicken-like monstrosity whom the Yolkians worship as a goddess.
 She only appears in the original film.

-Poultra reappeared in the hour-long TV episode "The Eggpire Strikes Back" where King Goobot cloned her back to life.
+Poultra reappears in the hour-long TV episode "The Eggpire Strikes Back", where King Goobot resurrects her in a clone body.
 Her name is a play on the word "poultry".

-Professor Finbar Calamitous
+Professor Finbarr Calamitous

 Professor Finbarr Calamitous (voiced by Tim Curry) is a mad scientist and Ms. Fowl's former student.
-He is Jimmy's nemesis and one of the main antagonists of the franchise.
+He is Jimmy's nemesis and the main antagonist of the franchise.
 Professor Finbarr Calamitous was once a brilliant boy who could never finish anything, not even a sentence.
-The only thing he could finish was a robotic suit, although he did not consider it finished since he did not put a bathroom into it.
-He later overcomes this to some extent, and Finbarr Calamitous is heard completing sentences as seen in "Operation: Rescue Jet Fusion", "The Great Egg Heist", and "The Jimmy Timmy Power Hour 2: When Nerds Collide".
-However, he still has a habit of not finishing his plans, or more specifically, he is able to carry out his plans but does not plan on what he is going to do after that.
+The only thing he could finish was a robotic suit.
+He later overcomes his speech impediment, but still has a habit of not finishing his plans or not considering what to do after they are completed.

-Professor Calamitous also appears in the video games Nicktoons Unite!
-(2005) and Nicktoons: Attack of the Toybots (2007) where he faced Jimmy Neutron, Timmy Turner, Danny Phantom, SpongeBob SquarePants, and other Nicktoon characters.
+Calamitous also appears in the video games Nicktoons Unite!
+(2005) and Nicktoons: Attack of the Toybots (2007) where he battles Jimmy Neutron, Timmy Turner, Danny Phantom, SpongeBob SquarePants, and other Nicktoon characters.

-In two separate episodes, Calamitous used disguises that initially fooled Jimmy and the other children.
-In the second season, Calamitous disguised himself as Princess Guan Qi "Peggy" Tsu (voiced by Ming-Na Wen).
-In the third season, Calamitous disguised himself as Quentin Smithee (voiced by Jim Meskimen), a demanding film director who cast Jimmy and the other children in a film.
-During production, Calamitous made several failed attempts to kill the children.

-In "The League of Villains", Professor Finbar Calamitous is among the villains gathered by King Goobot V to assist in his revenge on Jimmy Neutron.
+In "The League of Villains", Calamitous is among the villains gathered by King Goobot V to assist in his revenge on Jimmy Neutron.